History of equity and trusts: Roman precursors to trusts

 Roman law had a well-developed concept analogous to the trust called fideicommissa.
 These were created by will and enabled a testator to leave property to one person who was obliged to hand it over to another.
 While they were much older they only began to create enforceable legal obligations around the time of the beginning of Roman Empire when Claudius charged the Consuls with enforcing fideicommissa, which were previously seen as merely morally binding.
 They had the advantage that whereas only the testator's heir could be charged with a legacy, legatees themselves could be charged with fideicommissa.
-They also allowed those would otherwise have been ineligible to inherit (like proscribed persons and foreigners) to inherit from the testator.
+They also allowed those who would otherwise have been ineligible to inherit (like proscribed persons and foreigners) to inherit from the testator.

 These testamentary devices however, did not develop into the inter vivos (living) trusts which apply the creator lives and would develop in England in the Middle Ages that created the basis for the modern English trust.